Brownster/rss-exporter/README.md

 # RSS Exporter

 RSS Exporter periodically polls configured RSS or Atom feeds and exposes Prometheus metrics.
+Feed retrieval is retried with exponential backoff on errors.

 ## Usage